 Q7: Bruce has 6 gold medals.
 He wins 3 more at racing.
 How many gold medals does he have now?

 Q8: ABC company has 250 bikes in their store.
 They sell 153 of them.
 Then they make 46 new bikes.
 How many bikes do they have now?

 Q9: Varun has 30 fans.
 Sonam sold him 40 more and Raju bought 22 fans from him.
 How many fans does Varun have now?

 Q10: Radhika has 45 lipsticks.
 She bought 25 more and gave 17 to Rama.
 How many lipsticks does Radhika have now?

 Q11: A company has 345 workers.
 They hire 123 more.
 12 people leave the company.
 23 workers are absent on Monday.
 How many workers are there in the company on Monday?

-Q12: A person takes 14 minutes to a bath.
+Q12: A person takes 14 minutes for a bath.
 He further takes 20 minutes to get ready and 20 minutes to drive to his office.
-How much time does he take to reach the office?
+How much time does it take to reach the office?

 We hope these questions helped you understand addition and subtraction word problems in a better way.
 Connect with us at Leverage Edu to browse through more such educational and informative blogs.